iron-io/docs/mq/integrations/splunk/index.md

   </ul>
 </section>

-[Splunk](http://www.splunk.com) is the leading platform for Operational Intelligence by providing insight into a wide range of machine data.
+[Splunk](http://www.splunk.com) is the leading platform for Operational Intelligence by providing deep insight into a wide range of machine data.

 Splunk provides an add-on environment for building integrations that are available through [Splunkbase](https://splunkbase.splunk.com/).